-Call It A Comeback: Old-school Typewriters Attract New Fans
+Call it a comeback: Old-school typewriters attract new fans

 During a recent type-in at Albuquerque soul food restaurant Nexus Brewery, around three dozen fans took turns clicking the keys of an Italian-made 1964 Olivetti Lettera 32 and a 1947 Royal KMM, among others.

-Rich Boucher, a slam poet, spent most of his time on a 1960s-era Hermes 3000 crafting poetry and pausing while trying to figure out when to return the carriage for a next line.
+Rich Boucher spent most of his time on a 1960s-era Hermes 3000 crafting poetry.

-“I haven’t used a typewriter in forever,” Boucher said.
+“I haven’t used a typewriter in forever,” he said.
 “This is a real refreshing way to spend a summer afternoon.”

 After finishing his work, Boucher grabbed his phone and sent a Facebook status update about the experience.
 He then started looking online for a Hermes 3000.